Rari-Capital/rari-components/README.md

 import { Card } from "rari-components/standalone";
 ```

 If you use this entry point, you can skip setting up the `ChakraProvider` with the `theme` imported from `rari-components/theme`.
-However, should still import the fonts and make changes to your `next.config.js` as outlined above.
+However, you should still import the fonts and make changes to your `next.config.js` as outlined above if the existing dapp doesn't have them already.

-Note that this options adds extra overhead since each standalone component is wrapped with its own `ChakraProvider`.
+Note that the `standalone` entrypoint adds extra performance overhead since each standalone component is wrapped with its own `ChakraProvider`.
 For best performance, set up the theme and import from the main `rari-components` entrypoint as described above.

 ## Adding New Components